Home / Stata Conferences / 2024 France

 Institut de Recherche en Gestion et en Economie

 Stuck in the middle?
-Occupation-specific commute-wage trade-off at the metropolitan level Abstract:
+Occupation-specific commute–wage tradeoff at the metropolitan level Abstract:

 (Read more)

-How do middle-skilled workers trade off wages against commuting time, as compared to high- and low-skilled ones?
-In this presentation, we leverage a quasi-exhaustive panel of jobs in France, to explore how unobserved heterogeneity can help characterize workers' trade-off at the metropolitan area level.
+How do middle-skilled workers trade off wages against commuting time, as compared with high- and low-skilled ones?
+In this presentation, we leverage a quasi-exhaustive panel of jobs in France to explore how unobserved heterogeneity can help characterize workers' trade-off at the metropolitan area level.
 We use estimated worker- and employer-fixed effects in order to construct two measures of how constrained workers are, depending on their broad occupational group.
-A first measure, the commute-wage gradient (CWG), captures the trade-off that a marginal entrant into a metropolitan area would face, while a second, labeled monopsony power measure (MPM), gauges the extent to which employers' monopsony power influences workers' outside options at alternative employers.
+A first measure, the commute-wage gradient (CWG), captures the trade-off that a marginal entrant into a metropolitan area would face, while a second, labeled monopsony power measure (MPM) gauges the extent to which employers' monopsony power influences workers' outside options at alternative employers.
 We find that middle-skilled workers are “stuck”, in the sense that higher-wage middle-skilled earners have to commute more, than otherwise identical high- or low-skilled workers, while being at the same time more subject to monospony power.
 By contrast, high-skilled workers are less constrained according to both measures.
 Last, we document nonmonotonicites in the case of low-skilled workers, which is hardly consistent with a job ladder model.

 (Read less)

-Maxime Liegey
+Maxime Liégey

 Université de Strasbourg